-Leadership within the company consists of six members of the Board of Directors.
+Leadership within the company consists of five members of the Board of Directors.
 The members of the Board of Directors are chosen by their previous experiences in Fresno County.

 For the complete list of the Board of Directors, click here.

-For the complete list of the staff, click here.
+For the complete list of the staff, please click here.